 Wren is an ‘outstanding’ Church of England Academy.

+A number of staff, together with local ministers and youth workers, contribute to our worship and formational activities.
 You can find out more about our ethos and stay up to date with what is happening by following chapel@wrenacademy on twitter.

 Meet our Chaplain

 David has over 25 years of experience working with children and young people.
 This has included working for a local church, being a Diocesan Youth Officer and developing Church Army’s national youth projects.
 He trained as a teacher through Teach First and taught in two challenging secondary schools before joining Wren as chaplain and teaching a combination of English and Religious Education.

 David spent three years training as a Church Army Evangelist, has a degree in English, a PGCE in secondary education and master’s degrees in both Shakespearean period English and Educational Leadership.
 More recently, David completed his ordination training at St Mellitus College and became Associate Curate at All Saints Church N20.
 David is the co-editor of Young People and Mission (CHP 2008), and is a member of the Archbishops’ College of Evangelists.